hongkyeongg/vibration-sensor/README.md

 <img width="526" alt="Screenshot 2021-08-30 154637" src="https://user-images.githubusercontent.com/88071262/131465653-eeb6a920-981c-4139-a216-21f51125c516.png">

-- 1.After attaching the vibration sensor to the fan, the corresponding vibration data of each x, y, and z axis of acceleration, angular velocity, and angle are collected by using a cable with Arduino.
+- 1. After attaching the vibration sensor to the fan, the corresponding vibration data of each x, y, and z axis of acceleration, angular velocity, and angle are collected by using a cable with Arduino.
 - 2. Transfer data from arduino to jetson nano through serial communication and save to s3
 - 3. Run flask server on jetson nano to load data from s3.
 - 4. After saving the data loaded from s3 in the form of an array, it is sent to HTML and JS.